 Modular Drone for Life Science Applications

-One of the most popular practical uses for UAVs is in farming and agriculture.
-Modern farming is highly precise, where continual and accurate crop monitoring and analysis is crucial.
-We focused on the development of a drone that could serve primarily as a universal device for inspecting outdoor agricultural areas and collecting information from areas that were thus far only accessible with piloted aircraft by means of aerial photography and subsequent processing.
-This procedure is costly in both time and resources.
-Moreover, aerial inspections are limited to the schedules of nearby airports and airport services.
-This results in the delayed acquisition of individual data.
-For example, in the event of floods, extensive surface water, soil pollution, or pest infestation, this can result in very unfavorable time shifts and negatively influence follow-up measurements.
+Our focus was on developing a drone that could serve as a universal device for inspecting outdoor agricultural areas and collecting information from areas that were thus far only accessible with piloted aircraft employing aerial photography.
+The process of piloting an aircraft is expensive in both time and resources, and the schedules of nearby airport services often limit these inspections.
+This results in the delayed acquisition of field data which is crucial in time-critical situations, for example, during floods, extensive surface water logging, soil pollution, or pest infestation, where delays can result in very unfavorable time shifts and negatively influence the measurements.
+Thus using an autonomous and modular drone can significantly speed up the inspection process and make it possible to record many different sources of information by adding different sensors to the platform.

-The key advantage of modularity is that it enables the integration of different sensors, such as optical thermospectral and RGB cameras, that ensure the collection of a variety of data and evaluation without the obstacles mentioned above.
+The key advantage of modularity is that it enables the integration of different sensors, such as thermospectral or RGB cameras and soil and water quality sensors that ensure the collection of a variety of data.
+Evaluating such a rich data can provide crucial information about the farms and the ecosystem around it.
+Some of the common use cases of our system are:

 - Detection of the occurrence and infestation by pests and weeds in fields and forests